SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/scvsmag.rst

    # between origin updates.
    autoloc.publicationIntervalTimeSlope = 0

-   # This is the parameter "b" in the above mentioned equation for the update
+   # This is the parameter "b" in the above-mentioned equation for the update
    # interval Δt.
    autoloc.publicationIntervalTimeIntercept = 0